sschleemilch/website.astro/src/content/posts/astro.md

 ---
-title: Astro
+title: Astro.build for a blog
 pubDate: 2024-12-27
 tags:
   - ASTRO
   - WEB
-description: My experience building this website using Astro
+description: I show my experience using Astro for the website you are reading.
+  Component based web design made for static sites and blogs!
+Perfect.
 ---

 # My experience building this website using Astro